titaschanda/TenNetLib.jl/docs/src/mps/state_envs.md

 # `StateEnvs`: A container to store the MPS and its environments

-At the lowest-level of abstraction, TeNLib defines `StateEnvs` to hold an MPS and its environments to be modified in place.
+At the lowest-level of abstraction, TeNLib.jl defines `StateEnvs` to hold an MPS and its environments to be modified in place.

 Skip this part if you want to avoid lower-level abstraction.